Luki and Siki on Ultra-Heavy style expedition

 Friday - last day in paradise

-The plan is to reach Litle Vonsjøen early, fish there in the morning and on the way back fish in Kratland in the evening.
+The plan is to reach Litle Vonsjøen early, fish there in the morning and on the way back fish in Kratlan in the evening.
 We started to ski at 6 and already at 8 we fished on the same place as last time.

 Another magical morning trip.
 I really enjoyed skiing in this unique landscape.